rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  sum in local environments as economies grow and new sovereign individuals are created.

-But let's assume the economy grew much larger by the year 2140.
+Now let's assume the economy is much larger by the year 2140.
 Let's assume a $100-million BTCUSD.
 In other words,